NAS WHIDBEY ISLAND ALL HANDS

 People interested in hunting on NAS Whidbey Island property during the 2025-2026 season are invited to attend one of two “One-Stop-Shop” meetings being held in August and September.

-Meetings are scheduled for Aug.
-28 and Sept.
+The next meeting is Sept.
 11 from 5 to 7 p.m. at Bldg 130, Gallery Golf Course.
 Information handouts will cover on-base hunting permit requirements, hunting areas and base access procedures.
 Hunters may register, pay the $17 permit fee and receive an installation hunting permit.

 Civilian hunters may participate in the pheasant release and upland game program on the installation.
 In order to participate in these on-base hunting programs, all civilian hunters must submit to a National Crime Information Check (NCIC) background check at NAS Whidbey Island prior to being issued an installation hunting permit.